SEI-SEA-1-25/dental-health-day/README.md

 1. Make some fake data
    1.1.
 Make a folder for `data`
-   1.2.Make a `js` file that will export our data so we can import it to our relevant components _(eventually this will be data received from querying and API)_
+   1.2.Make a .jsx` file that will export our data so we can import it to our relevant components _(eventually this will be data received from querying and API)_
 2. Make our component
 3. Implement the route for it
 4. Search through the data to get the relevant information based on our URL parameter